 Climate Corps Program Design

 The Climate Corps program funded by this grant will conduct evidence-based direct service projects developed through community collaboration, including collaboration with indigenous communities.
-The program will be externally focused on fixing a problem in the community (i.e., the primary outcome should not be on research or exclusively training Corps members.)
+The program will be externally focused on fixing a problem in the community (i.e., the primary outcome should not be on research or exclusively training Corps members).
 The problem to be addressed and the proposed solutions should be determined by the host community.

 The program will: